Authenticate (Browser)#

 );

-// For example, the user must be someone with Write access to the specified URL.
+// The user must be someone with Write access to the specified URL.

 const savedSolidDataset = await saveSolidDatasetAt(